There are hundreds, if not thousands, of online AP courses. So how are you supposed to find the best one for you?

 #4: The Workload Is Reasonable

 Many AP courses are demanding, which is to be expected.
 But you want to make sure that you have a good sense of how many hours per week you have available to spend on online coursework and how many hours a week the class will take.
+You'll have to make room in your schedule to accommodate your AP course if you want to be successful.

 #5: There's an Easy-To-Use Interface and Tech Support